Devin Asiasi: New England Patriots

-Asiasi was selected in the third round of the 2020 NFL Draft by the New England Patriots with the 91st overall pick.
+Asiasi was selected in the third round of the 2020 NFL draft by the New England Patriots with the 91st overall pick.
 He was placed on injured reserve on November 3, 2020.
 Asiasi was activated off of injured reserve on December 10.
 During the Patriots' Week 17 game against the New York Jets on January 3, 2021, Asiasi recorded the first two receptions of his career and his first receiving touchdown during the 28–14 win.

 On August 30, 2022, Asiasi was waived by the Patriots.

 Cincinnati Bengals

 On August 31, 2022, Asiasi was claimed off waivers by the Cincinnati Bengals.
+Asiasi was waived by the Bengals on August 29, 2023 as part of their 53-man roster cutdown.

+Cleveland Browns

+On September 26, 2023, Asiasi signed with the practice squad of the Cleveland Browns.
+He was released on November 7.

+Tennessee Titans

+On December 26, 2023, Asiasi was signed to the Tennessee Titans practice squad.
+He was not signed to a reserve/future contract and thus became a free agent when his contract expired at the end of the season.

+DC Defenders

+On January 31, 2025, Asiasi signed with the DC Defenders of the United Football League (UFL).
+He was released on March 20, 2025.

 NFL career statistics

 Personal life

 Asiasi is of Samoan and Tongan descent.